Sales AssociateInterview Questions

 Sales Associate Interview Questions

 Example: “Based on my research and what I already know about the company, your brand represents discriminating tastes, upscale style, and high fashion.
-Your target audience is women between the ages of eighteen and fifty who prefer the latest in fashion and are willing to pay a premium.
+Your target audience is women between the ages of eighteen and fifty who prefer the latest trends in fashion and are willing to pay a premium.
 Your stores have a reputation for providing personalized service, including recommending styles and accessories to your customers.”

 Question: When interacting with a customer, what is the primary goal you try to accomplish?